 2. Take a Large Enough Dose

 Remember: Antibiotics are strong, so it's important to take a large enough dose of probiotics to cover your bases.
 While some types of probiotics include between 1 billion to 1.5 billion Colony Forming Units (CFUs) per dose, others contain between 5 billion to 10 billion or more.

 Modern research recommends that children take at least 5 billion CFUs.
 Adults can and should take a larger dose than that.
 One study found that a minimum of 10 billion CFUs during the first 48 hours of diarrhea was needed to reduce the duration of diarrhea by more than half a day.

 Consumers should abide by the usage guidelines on the package of the probiotics purchased.

 Remember, probiotics are living organisms, and they must be taken in a way that maintains their integrity and nutritional value.
 If you purchase a powdered probiotic mix, don't swirl it into a boiling liquid that will kill it on contact.

 Keep probiotics that need refrigeration refrigerated and always use the product before its expiration date.
-There's also the issue of when to take your probiotics.
+There's also the issue of when to take your probiotics with antibiotics.

-Taking antibiotics can lead to some unpleasant side effects.
+Taking antibiotics can lead to some unpleasant side effects such as:

 Because taking antibiotics can upset the delicate balance of your gut and intestinal microflora, you may experience side effects such as bloating, gas, stomach cramps, and diarrhea.
 All types of antibiotics can result in antibiotic-associated diarrhea (AAD), but it is more common after taking antibiotics with broad-spectrum coverage.
 AAD is a significant problem and can cause people to discontinue their course of antibiotics.
 This makes it harder to treat the infection and means further treatment is required.
 Probiotics have been shown to counter the effects of AAD and help to rebalance the levels of beneficial bacteria in the GI tract.